SxMShaDoW/lab-aemc-utah/docs/1200-configure-integration.md

 > </tbody>
 > </table>

-After Jayne approved her request, she received an email that she is now a collaborator on the app.
+After Jayne approved the Collaboration Request, Priya received an email that she is now a collaborator on the app.

 {: .important}
 > **SUBJECT:** You are now a collaborator